 #13 – Kill Wullie (Series 4, Episode 1)

 This solid installment sees the old men of Craiglang left flustered by big-bosomed cafe waitress Rena (Julie Miller) although they are soon disappointed when they discover she is romantically involved with scrounging pensioner Wullie (Jackie Reid).
 However a suspicious Isa believes that Rena may be planning to off Wullie which inevitably leads to a morbid conclusion.
 We also have Jack and Victor playing cupid as they help set up rebellious ned Fergie (Jamie Quinn) with his future missus Sinead (Claire Gray).

 The episode has a lot of major laughs throughout as Winston discovers that his temporary new leg resembles a female mannequin (with nail polish) while we get some of Navid’s best moments here when he revels in listening to his Indian music.
 Quality indeed!

 #12 – Wummin (Series 2, Episode 1)

 Another top-class opener to a series sees Jack and Victor try to help their recently-widowed friend Bert (Brian Pettifer) when it becomes clear that he is unable to look after himself.
-Unfortunately this culminates with them having to move a pot of pish that he has hidden under his bed in a scene highly regarded as one of the funniest Still Game moments.
+Unfortunately, this culminates with them having to move a pot of pish hidden under his bed which leads to one of Still Game’s greatest moments.

 The episode also ties in well with Winston’s subplot as the fiery pensioner gets some home help from the strict Mrs Begg (played by renowned British actress Celia Imrie) but has to lie about having a dodgy leg (which would come back to haunt him).
 That ‘dodgy leg’ is also humorously referenced in the episode’s cracking post-credits scene as Jack, Victor and Winston come up with a rude musical tribute to Mrs Begg.